Scapegoat-Tom/Dungeon-Race-Ref/README.md

 - Ensure Bungie names include code (#1234)

 ### Teams not tracking completions
-- Verify team members use exact Bungie names
+- Verify Warmind AutoNick is enabled and server members are regstered with [https://warmind.io](https://warmind.io/).
+Bungie names must be the same as their server name, for example 'PlayerName#1234'.
 - Check race has started
 - Wait for hourly check (or restart bot)